logoBack to App page

 There is no API that allows apps to react to selection changes or pre-populate form with default values.

-UI modification doesn’t support Jira Service Management projects yet.
-To apply a template in such a project use the create from template button in that project instead of applying the template to the native create screen.
+UI modification doesn’t support Jira Service Management spaces yet.
+To apply a template in such a space use the create from template button in that space instead of applying the template to the native create screen.

 A template in the customer portal can be only applied after the request creation.